 Hybrid Child Abduction Intervention and Resource Training

-This basic training introduces participants to a multidisciplinary approach to assist professionals working within all facets of child abduction.
-This is an opportunity for county partners to increase their understanding of the roles of each agency and network with partner agencies towards a more coordinated response for missing and abducted children.
+The California Child Abduction Training Project has created a hybrid Multi-disciplinary Child Abduction Intervention & Resource Training.
+This event introduces participants to a multi-disciplinary approach to assist professionals working within all facets of child abduction.
+The training provides an opportunity for county partners to increase their understanding of the roles of each agency and network with partner agencies towards a more coordinated response for missing and abducted children.